-Saint Paul School of Theology’s M.A.T.S. program requires 49 credit hours and can be completed in about three years.
-Our Master of Arts in Theological Studies degree is focused on theological discipline, languages, and applying theological awareness.
+Saint Paul School of Theology’s M.A.T.S. program requires 38 credit hours and can be completed in two years.

-- During the first year of the M.A.T.S. program, Saint Paul students are introduced to courses in Bible, Theology, History and Ethics.
+- During the first year of the M.A.T.S. program, Saint Paul students are introduced to courses in Bible, Theology, and History.

 Saint Paul’s M.A.T.S. degree program is similar to our MDiv program in the academic rigor of the program.
 However, the M.A.T.S. program does not require contextual education or practicum courses for degree completion.
 If you would like to learn more about program similarities and differences, please view the MDiv page or contact the Office of Admissions.